clamalo/studylm2/README.md

 2.  **Internet Connection:** The AI part of this tool needs the internet to work.
 3.  **Your Study Files:** The notes or documents you want to use (saved as PDF, DOCX, or TXT).
 4.  **A Web Browser:** Like Safari, Google Chrome, or Firefox.
+5.  **A Google Account:** Needed to get the free Gemini API key in the setup steps.

 ---